mlpack/mlpack/doc/user/core/transforms/signal_preprocessing.md

    * Number of extracted IMFs will be the minimum number of IMFs extracted by by `EMD()` across all `ensSize` runs. (<=`maxImfs`).

+   * EEMD may produce low-energy leading IMFs due to injected noise and ensemble averaging.
+Depending on the application, users may want to discard negligible IMFs in post-processing (e.g., using an energy-fraction threshold).

 #### See also:

  * [Empirical Mode Decomposition on Wikipedia](https://en.wikipedia.org/wiki/Hilbert%E2%80%93Huang_transform#Empirical_mode_decomposition)